Have you ever thought about going abroad during your teacher training programme?

 What do you miss from your host country?

-Being surrounded by the English language and the funny "look right" or "look left" signs on the street at the pedestrian lights.
+Being surrounded by the English language and the funny "look right" or "look left" signs on the road at the pedestrian lights.

-What would you recommend to others who are thinking about a stay abroad?
-What are three reasons for doing your internship abroad?
+What would you recommend to others who are thinking about doing an internship abroad?
+What are the three reasons for doing an internship abroad?

 I would definitely recommend a stay abroad because ...

-What did you take away or gain from your country?
+What did you take with you or gain from your country?
 Experiences, objects, friends or inspiration?

-A lot of great memories of experiences, the country and (especially little) people, numerous inspirations for my future teaching, an incredible number of English (children's) books and a somewhat more relaxed view of everyday life - an unforgettable time that I wouldn't want to have missed!
+Lots of great memories of experiences, the country and (especially young) people, lots of inspiration for my future teaching, an incredible number of English (children's) books and a slightly more relaxed view of everyday life - an unforgettable time that I wouldn't want to have missed!

 Which country did you visit and for how long were you there?